Distributed and Secure Kernel-Based Quantum Machine Learning: Quantum Feature Maps

 \section{Quantum Feature Maps}

-Although \cite{schuld2019quantum} pointed out the implicit connection between quantum encoding techniques and feature maps, they only devised the feature maps associated with the linear kernel, the homogeneous polynomial kernel and the cosine kernel.
-We extend this by defining quantum feature maps associated with three other very commonly used kernels in the context of ML - the polynomial, RBF and the Laplacian kernel.
+Although \citet{schuld2019quantum} pointed out the implicit connection between quantum encoding techniques and feature maps, they devised feature maps only for the linear kernel, the homogeneous polynomial kernel, and the cosine kernel.
+We extend this by defining the quantum feature maps associated with three widely used kernels in ML: the polynomial, RBF, and Laplacian kernels.